rockymount114/notice/README.md

-# Flask Lease Notice Generator
+# NC Lease Notice Generator

 This Flask application provides a web-based interface to generate a two-page "Notice to Pay Rent or Vacate" and "Affidavit of Service" for North Carolina.
 It features a live preview that updates as you fill out the form, a digital signature pad, and generates a downloadable PDF of the final notice.